 The Company recognized charges during the fourth quarter of 1995 totaling approximately \$8,300,000, which increased cost of operations by \$7,300,000, selling, general and administrative expense by \$800,000 and other expense by \$200,000.
 The charges to cost of operations were primarily related to an inventory adjustment for the discontinued Badger line of name brand products of \$2,200,000, inventory adjustments required based upon the October physical inventory count of \$1,700,000, inventory adjustments for an accounts payable reconciliation performed contemporaneously with the physical inventory of \$800,000, the idle status of specialized manufacturing equipment under lease amounting to \$1,100,000, an increase to the excess and obsolete inventory reserve of \$1,000,000 and the recognition of estimated losses on terminated or unprofitable contracts of \$500,000.
-The Company believes the inventory adjustments, including the effect of account reconciliations, arose principally from excessive scrap and shrinkage rates and were not determinable prior to a physical count of the inventory.
-The Company believes that the implementation of system software contributed to this inventory adjustment.
+The Company believes the inventory adjustments totaling \$2,500,000, including the effect of account reconciliations, arose principally from excessive scrap and shrinkage rates and were not determinable prior to a physical count of the inventory.
+The Company believes that the implementation of system software contributed to the inventory adjustments.
+The account reconciliation which contributed \$800,000 to the inventory adjustment identified receipts of inventory which the general ledger failed to properly accumulate due to system software problems.
+Upon completion of the reconciliation and revision of the general ledger to reflect all inventory received, the total general ledger inventory amount exceeded the physical inventory by \$2,500,000.
+Both the physical inventory and inventory and accounts payable reconciliations were performed during the fourth quarter of 1995.
 The fourth quarter charges to selling, general and administrative expense related primarily to the acceleration of loan fee amortization due to the Company's refinancing agreement described in Note 10 and the increase in the reserve for uncollectible accounts receivable.
 The fourth quarter charges to other expense related primarily to losses on the sale of equipment.